cslrfid/CS710S-C-Sharp-APP-for-WINFORM-DOTNET/README.md

-# CS710S Windows C# Bluetooth Demo App for Winform on DOTNET via Bluetooth BLE 5.X
+# CS710S Windows C# Bluetooth Demo App for Winform on DOTNET on PC connecting via Bluetooth BLE 5.X

 The demo app is intended for connecting the CS710S handheld sled reader to a Windows-based PC through Bluetooth BLE 5.X for the following operations: